QuadSpinner/Gaea-Docs/reference/Nodes/Filter--Swirl.md

 title: Swirl
 ---

-nSwirl creates a vortex warp on the terrain.
+Swirl creates a vortex warp on the terrain.
 It can be very useful for adding a bit of fluidity to the terrain.

 | Setting       | Values       | Description                                                                                                                       |
 | :------------ | :----------- | :-------------------------------------------------------------------------------------------------------------------------------- |